rafsanlab/ScrapPaper/README.md

 5. Refer to the published paper for detailed instruction.

 ## Disclaimer
 Web scraping might get you blocked from the server, run at your own risk.
+So far, we scrapped 28 pages of Google Scholar results with no issues.